Convergent Thinking: Definition & Application

 Convergent Thinking: Definition, Example, and Process

 Convergent thinking refers to the thought process that involves the logical and analytical evaluation of information to arrive at a single, correct solution.
-This type of thinking is typically associated with left-brain activity and involves narrowing down options to arrive at the most effective or efficient answer.
+This type of thinking is typically associated with left-brain activity and involves narrowing down options to arrive at the most effective or efficient solution.
 In contrast, divergent thinking involves generating multiple solutions to a problem, often involving more creative and spontaneous thinking processes.

-What is convergent thinking?
+What is Convergent Thinking?

 Convergent thinking is a cognitive process used to solve problems that have a clear and definitive answer.
 It involves identifying the correct answer or solution by eliminating incorrect possibilities through a process of logical reasoning.